 The phrase "Forward Into Light" became associated with suffragist and pacifist Inez Milholland.
-The slogan "Forward Out of Darkness, Leave Behind The Night, Forward Out of Error, Forward Into Light" was used on the banners and other materials of The National Woman's Party, which was instrumental in the ratification of the 19th Amendment to the U.S. Constitution on August 26, 1920.
+The slogan "Forward Out of Error, Leave Behind The Night, Forward Out of Darkness, Forward Into Light" was used on the banners and other materials of The National Woman's Party, which was instrumental in the ratification of the 19th Amendment to the U.S. Constitution on August 26, 1920.
 In 1923, the National Woman's Party also introduced the Equal Rights Amendment (also known as the "Lucretia Mott Amendment").
-The Equal Rights Amendment (ERA) has yet to be ratified.
+The Equal Rights Amendment (ERA) was never ratified and has since expired.
 The Hulu miniseries "Mrs. America" focuses on the fight for the ERA in the 1970s.
 See our Products Page for the "Question Producer", a pin created in 1927 for the campaign for the ERA, and containing symbolism that was used by the Peace through Law Movement.

 Adelaide Johnson's Portrait Monument in background as civil rights icon and practitioner of non-violence, Rep. John Lewis (D-GA), lays in state at in the Rotunda of the U.S. Capitol, July 27, 2020.